IRL2/nanover-docs/source/tutorials/fundamentals.rst

   how NanoVer achieves synchronised multi-user interactive molecular simulations via the **shared state** dictionary.
-* `visualisations`: A notebook that demonstrates how to change the **visualisation** of the interactive molecular simulation within the NanoVer iMD VR client.
+* `visualisations`: A notebook that demonstrates how to change the **visualisation** of the interactive molecular simulation within the NanoVer iMD-VR client.